raphafe96/ViBra/playground/README.md

     EXCLUD spec 1 6 38

-⚠️ Only use `EXCLUD` with point group `C1` for now — combining it with SA-VCI (any other point group) will give incorrect irrep assignments and, consequently, incorrect symmetry-restricted VCI results.
+⚠️ Only use `EXCLUD` with point group `C1` for now.
+Combining it with SA-VCI (any other point group) will give incorrect irrep assignments and, consequently, incorrect symmetry-restricted VCI results.

-Happy exploring, and may your vibrations always be harmonic!

 ## Changelog